Mission, vision and values

 Leaving Alberta Justice in 2013, she served as a member of the Environmental Appeals Board for Alberta, a public member with the Association of Professional Engineers and Geoscientists of Alberta, and has co-authored the 2nd edition of Regulatory Offences in Canada with Canadian legal legend John Swaigen.
 She lives in Edmonton with her husband, Tim; her cats, Charlie, Samantha and Livy; and their new dog, Lily, across the street from the house her grandfather built in 1912.

-Mike Hartfield has been with the Land and Property Rights Tribunal since 2015, serving as its Director of Operations.
+Mike Hartfield has been with the Land and Property Rights Tribunal since 2015, serving as its Director, now Executive Director.
 He’s a Chartered Professional Accountant with over 20 years of business experience spanning private industry, public accounting, federal and provincial governments.
 In his spare time, Mike enjoys golfing and driving his kids to their various sporting events.

 Solicitor – Mike D' Alquen